-Flip flop on stocks
+3. Flip-flop on stocks

-I have a million dollars in the stock market, because if I lose a million dollars, I don’t personally care.
+“I have a million dollars in the stock market, because if I lose a million dollars, I don’t personally care.”

-All the stats say that index funds outperform 80% of managed funds out there.
-And a few years ago I’d have said just buy Vanguard’s S&P 500 Index Fund or its Total Stock Market index fund.
-But today I think you have to be more active, and I like exchange-traded funds that let you own particular sectors, like iShares MSCI Emerging Markets, United States Oil Fund or the Metals & Mining SPDR.
+“All the stats say that index funds outperform 80% of managed funds out there.
+And a few years ago I’d have said just buy Vanguard’s S&P 500 index fund (VFINX) or its Total Stock Market index fund (VTSMX).
+But today I think you have to be more active, and I like exchange-traded funds that let you own particular sectors, like iShares MSCI Emerging Markets (EEM), United States Oil Fund (USO) or the Metals & Mining SPDR (XME).”

-Prenups for all
+4. Prenups for all

-As far back as 2010, Orman was pounding the table on prenuptial agreements.
+As far back as 2005, Orman was pounding the table on prenuptial agreements.
 She said repeatedly in print and on air that a prenup is essential for all couples, no matter the circumstances.

 She also suggested they’re a wonderful bonding experience.
 From an article on Oprah.com:

-Drawing up a prenuptial agreement together is a sign of incredible trust and financial openness — you’re fooling yourself if you think you can achieve complete intimacy without it.
+“Drawing up a prenuptial agreement together is a sign of incredible trust and financial openness — you’re fooling yourself if you think you can achieve complete intimacy without it.”

 What she presumably means is that if you’re going to share your life with someone, it’s important to share your financial life as well.
 I agree — who wouldn’t?
-But sharing financial intimacies with your partner isn’t the same as sharing them with your partner, your lawyer and your partner’s lawyer, then paying thousands of dollars to have them converted into a legally binding document.
+But sharing financial intimacies with your partner isn’t the same as sharing them with your partner, your lawyer and your partner’s lawyer, and then paying thousands of dollars to have them converted into a legally binding document.

-Despite the cost, prenups are essential in certain situations, which I spelled out in my article.
+Despite the cost, prenups are essential in certain situations, which I spell out in “Should Everyone Have a Prenup?”
 But it’s ridiculous to insist that spending that kind of money is mandatory for every couple.